-I also like to serve an Irish cheese with this meal and a hearty cracker or bread.
+Corn beef and cabbage stew is always delicious served with an Irish cheese and a hearty cracker or bread.
 To top them off, you can add a whole grain mustard and an Irish butter to the selection.
 They make a wonderful accompaniment to the corn beef and cabbage to dip into the broth.
-I found the Irish cheese at Trader Joes but often your local grocery store carries an Irish cheddar or another type of Irish cheese.
-Natural elements of green can be added with extras of the actual ingredients that you use for the meal, green cabbage and thyme.
-I like to sprinkle a little bit of fresh thyme onto the top of the bowls of corn beef and cabbage.
+I found the Irish cheese at Trader Joes but many varieties can often be found at your local grocery store.
+Natural elements of green can be added with extras of the actual ingredients that you use for the meal, such as the green cabbage and the thyme.

 Even if you do not have an ounce of Irish in you, may you partake in this Saint Patrick’s Day with a little bit of fun, merriment, music and mischief for the sparkle of life is in the hands of your own making.
 I leave you with this Irish blessing until we meet again.